Understanding Different Washer-Dryer Settings

-- Automatic Dry: This is a more energy efficient than a time dry because it causes your dryer to automatically shut off when clothes are detected as dry.
+- Automatic Dry: It is more energy-efficient than a time dry because it causes your dryer to shut off when clothes are detected as dry automatically.

-- Regular/Heavy: This is the fastest and hottest setting of your dryer.
+- Regular/Heavy: Fastest and hottest setting of your dryer.
 It's best to use this setting when you're drying white or light-colored clothing.

-- Delicates: This setting uses low heat so drying time will be longer, this is the best setting to use for delicate fabrics.
+- Delicates: Low heat, so drying time will be longer.
+It is best to use this setting to use for delicate fabrics.

-- Permanent Press: This setting uses medium heat while drying and is best used for colored fabrics.
+- Permanent Press: Medium heat while drying and is best used for colored fabrics.

 - Air Fluff: Not used for drying.
 This setting draws in room temperature air to "fluff" clothing.
 Dry clean only fabrics are safe on this setting; add a dryer sheet for a "just cleaned" feel and smell.